 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: The aim of the review was to bring together two important research disciplines: Parasitology and stem cell biology.
+Core tip: The aim of this review was to bring together two important research disciplines: parasitology and stem cell biology.
 Parasites are the caustic agents of numerous diseases that have a huge impact on human health.
 The regeneration properties of stem cells are remarkable and the exploitation of such biology for clinical applications is an exciting area of research that may provide future treatment options for a wide range of human diseases.
 These apparently independent fields of research have multiple areas of overlap which we cover highlighting that these interactions, particularly from a clinical perspective, should be more seriously considered and studied.

 Matthews H, Noulin F. Unexpected encounter of the parasitic kind.
 World J Stem Cells 2019; In press